 Saint Paul, MN 55102

 - Please allow 4 weeks for transcript evaluation to be completed after you have been admitted to a major at Saint Paul College.

 - Once your transcript has been evaluated, you will receive an email with a DARS report.
-Provided here is a tutorial on How to Read a DARS Audit.
+Provided here is link to a tutorial on How to Read a DARS Audit.